How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 I actually love Oi Sobagi so much that I make it pretty often.
 I don’t follow strict cutting rules either—just whatever works that day!
 And personally, I prefer to eat it after just a few hours of resting, not fully fermented.
 Once it ferments too long, the crunch disappears—and I miss that crispy bite!

 I wouldn’t call it summer unless I’ve made Oi Sobagi at least once.
-Stuffing the cucumbers might seem a bit tricky, but once it’s done, it’s the kind of side dish you just can’t stop eating.
+Stuffing the cucumbers might seem a bit tricky, but once it’s done, it’s the kind of side dish it’s hard to stop reaching for another bite.
+If you're looking for a perfect kimchi recipe for summer, this Oi Sobagi is the one to try.
 A cool, not-too-salty bite of cucumber kimchi might be just what you need to get through this heat.

 Wishing you a healthy, refreshing summer :)